Salih Neftçi: Background

-Salih was born into a prominent wealthy Turkmen-Kurdish family with ties to the oil business (neft is Arabic for oil).
+Salih was born into a prominent wealthy Turkish family with ties to the oil business (neft is Arabic for oil).
 Until he was 11, he lived in Kirkuk, Iraq, but then moved to Istanbul.
 His mother, Nermin Neftçi was the vice chairman of Turkish parliament, and the first woman in Turkey to be so.
 His father moved along with the rest of the family to Turkey.

 He received his B.S. in economics from the Middle East Technical University and his Ph.D. in economics from the University of Minnesota in 1977.
 His dissertation is titled "Three essays in business cycle research."
 Throughout his life, Salih maintained close links with U.S. academia and the Wall Street.

-Neftci was diagnosed with Gliosarcoma, a type of malignant brain cancer and died on 15 April 2009.
-In November 2009, the Salih Neftci Memorial Scholarship Fund was endowed in perpetuity at Baruch College to help promote education and awareness of the financial engineering field of study.
+Neftçi was diagnosed with Gliosarcoma, a type of malignant brain cancer and died on 15 April 2009.
+In November 2009, the Salih Neftçi Memorial Scholarship Fund was endowed in perpetuity at Baruch College to help promote education and awareness of the financial engineering field of study.